mrborges23/micphy2021/README.md

 ## Important dates

-* XX XXX 2021 Deadline for workshop registration and abstract submission
+* 15 January 2021 Deadline for workshop registration and abstract submission
-* XX XXX 2021 Notification of oral/poster presentation and/or workshop acceptance
+* 1 February 2021 Notification of oral/poster presentation and/or workshop acceptance
-* XX XXX 2021 Registration deadline
+* 9 February 2021 Registration deadline

 ## Program